 Youth Programs

-Through a monthly workshop, youth and young adults with FASD build life skills through peer mentoring using the James Stanfield LifeSmart curriculum with regular review and feedback on an individualized basis.
-We also provide funding to young adults using alternative mental health therapies not covered by traditional health benefits.
+Through monthly workshops, youth and young adults with FASD build life skills through peer mentoring using the James Stanfield LifeSmart curriculum.
+Each participant receives regular review and feedback based on their individual needs.
+We also provide funding to support young adults who use mental health therapies that are not covered by traditional health benefits.

 I feel like I belong here